nickelpro/RikerBot/ReadMe.rst

 Housekeeping (Good projects for new people!):
  * Spin mcd2cpp out into its own project
  * Default settings parser
- * CI builds and push to PyPI
+ * CI builds for more platforms
+ * Automatic PyPI and Github releases deployment
  * Docs, Docs, Docs, Docs, Docs!

 Usage